-I am a fully qualified counsellor and psychotherapist with an MA(Hons) from the University of St. Andrews and a Postgraduate Diploma from the University of Edinburgh.
+I am an experienced, compassionate, fully qualified counsellor and psychotherapist with an MA(Hons) from the University of St. Andrews and a Postgraduate Diploma from the University of Edinburgh.
 I have more than ten years' clinical experience, and am in the final stages of being awarded a Professional Doctorate in Psychotherapy from the University of Edinburgh.